Clove Oil for Toothache and Dental Care in Ancient & Modern Times

 If you’ve ever experienced clove essential oil, you probably remember it.
 The smell of clove is unique, pungent, and spicy.
 Basically, when it comes to aromas, you either love clove or can’t stand it.
-Either way, you can’t deny the vast healing power of this most pungent spice that has been used within Chinese medicine and in other parts of the world for over 2,000 years − particularly when it comes to tooth and mouth health.
+Either way, you can’t deny the vast healing power of this most pungent spice that has been used within Chinese medicine and in other parts of the world for over 2,000 years − particularly when it comes to tooth pain and mouth health.

 Historical Use of Clove Oil for Toothache and Gum Pain